aleksati/WeatherSonification/README.md

-# Sonification MCT
+# Weather Sonification
-Bring music to weather.
+Brings music to weather through a camera at the sky or screen capture.

 Gaute, Aleksander, Jarle and Iggy